azaman321/Project-Weather-API/README.md

 Motivation:
 A project to improve my skills in testing and to practice.
-The aim was
+The aim was to write and run ob test the content returned by the OpenWeather API and to see the many ways of testing.

 Classes: